kenneth-fernandes/Operating-System/Assignment-2/README.md

 # Description:
 - To implement Character Device Driver to list processes using Kernel programming.

+- User space program for a single file descriptor [IMPLEMENTED].

+- User space program for a multiple file descriptor [NOT-IMPLEMENTED].

 # Plan of action (as on 03/16/2020):
 - Currently, I am looking at various online resources that would help me understand kernel programming.